jbemmel/spotlab/README.md

 3. Run ```spotlab_launch_aws_instance -e spotprice=2.50``` -> you get an AWS Spot baremetal instance if available for $2.50/hour or less

-4. SSH to your new lab using the IP address printed in the output
+4. SSH to your new lab using the IP address printed in the output.
+   Note that you can see and manage your instance at https://console.aws.amazon.com/cloudformation

 ## Obtaining and working with container images
 Once you get a SpotLab instance up and running, you will likely need to obtain container images.
 There are various ways to go about this: